dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/http3.md

 :::moniker range=">= aspnetcore-7.0"

-[HTTP/3](https://datatracker.ietf.org/doc/rfc9114/) is supported with ASP.NET Core in the following IIS deployment scenarios:
+[HTTP/3](https://datatracker.ietf.org/doc/rfc9114/) is fully supported with ASP.NET Core in the following IIS scenarios:

 * In-process
 * [Out-of-Process](xref:host-and-deploy/iis/index#out-of-process-hosting-model).
 In Out-of-Process, IIS responds to the client using HTTP/3, but the reverse proxy connection to the [Kestrel server](xref:fundamentals/servers/kestrel) uses HTTP/1.1.